-I’m not shy about my love for the TRX.
+I’m not shy about my love for the TRX suspension system.
 But the first time I saw a set of suspension straps I was sceptical.
 How could something so flimsy provide a challenging and effective workout?

 It didn’t take long for me to see just how awesome this piece of equipment is.
 I use them in almost every personal training session and have even helped a handful of clients install their own set at home!
 If I could only use one piece of equipment to train myself and my clients, it would be the TRX.

 - TRX is versatile.
 There are dozens of exercises to choose from so you can get a full body workout with a single piece of equipment.
 Increase your strength, muscular endurance, balance, flexibility and core strength.

 - TRX can be used by people of any fitness and level of ability.
 The exercises are as easy or as hard as you make them!